 WEAPONS AND WARFARE

-The same, fast arrow could penetrate chain mail and kill a man up to and over one hundred meters.
-This of course was out of range for ordinary Roman archers firing at moving targets, had they been stationary then maybe a Roman archer could hit them at one hundred meters but it was a lot harder.
+The same, fast arrow could penetrate chain mail and kill a man up to and over 150 meters.
+This of course was out of range for ordinary Roman archers firing at moving targets, had they been stationary then maybe a Roman archer could hit them at 100 meters but it was a lot harder.
 The Hun on horseback with his bow and arrow was a deadly combination.

 SPIES LIKE THESE